 The 2010 Equality Act makes it an offence to discriminate against a person due to the 9 protected characteristic(s).
-At First Steps Together no form of discrimination is tolerated, and our learners show respect for those who share the protected characteristics.
+At First Steps Together no form of discrimination is tolerated and our pupils show respect for those who share the protected characteristics.